-You can compare your sent email campaigns under Reporting > Compare Campaigns.
-Compare your opens, clicks, opt-outs, and even engagement rate against other sent email campaigns.
-When you’re done learning about comparing campaigns, take a moment to learn about our benchmark data sharing program.
+Go to Reporting > Compare Campaigns to compare your opens, clicks, opt-outs, and engagement rate against other sent email campaigns.
+When you’re done reviewing comparing campaigns, take a moment to learn about our benchmark data sharing program.

 1. Go to Reporting > Compare Campaigns.